 This section contains information related to the annual certification process for 9-month faculty eligibility for summer salary payments from sponsored project funds.

-Faculty should review the Standard Operating Procedures below before completing the certification tutorial.
+Faculty should review the Standard Operating Procedures below before completing the certification tutorial between January 1 and May 15 each year.

 To access the Summer Salary Tutorial containing the certification questions:

-- Click on the Access the eTutorial System link.
+- Access the eTutorial System page on the SPARCS web site.

 - Sign on with Unity ID and password.

-- Click the Summer Salary button under “Post-Award” to begin.
+- Click the Summer Salary for Faculty button under “Post-Award” to begin.

 Access the Mandatory Summer Salary Training memo to review.